pu2clr/SI4735/README.md

 ## Single Side Band (SSB) Support

+__This library module is still under development__.

 This feature will work only on SI4735-D60.
-To use this feature, you have to aplya a specific AM SSB patch.
+To use this feature, you have to aplya a specific SSB patch.

- Feature and documentation under construction....
+Importantly, Silicon Labs only provides support and documentation on this content to some customers.
+Also it is important to say that the functions available here have not been tested yet.

+To date, I can't apply SSB patches following the very little information I have found on the internet.
+Due to the lack of more accurate information, my work has been using the trial and error approach.
+This may take some time.

 ### setSsbBfo